Kitware/ParaView/Web/Documentation/guides/jetty_session_manager/README.md

 {@img images/ParaViewWeb-multiuser.png Standard Multi-user setup }

-The Jetty session manager, in its embedded version, does not provide any authentication or user-specific security, but such features can easily be added in a custom environment.
+The Jetty session manager, in its embedded version, does not provide any authentication or user-specific security.
+However, such features can easily be added in a custom environment.

 ## Download

-The first step is to to download the server, either through this [link](http://paraview.org/files/dependencies/ParaViewWeb/JettySessionManager-Server-1.0.jar) or with the following command line.
+The first step is to download the server by using this [link](http://paraview.org/files/dependencies/ParaViewWeb/JettySessionManager-Server-1.0.jar) or by using the following command line.

     $ wget http://paraview.org/files/dependencies/ParaViewWeb/JettySessionManager-Server-1.0.jar

 ## Configuration

-In order to customize and configure the Jetty session manager web server, you will need to create a configuration file as follows, named pw-config.properties.
+In order to customize and configure the Jetty session manager web server, you will need to create a configuration file, named pw-config.properties, as follows:

     # Web setup
     pw.web.port=9000